-- Welcome package for Action Book Clubs that sign up on our website
+- Welcome kit for Action Book Clubs that sign up on our website

 - Book list of recommended reading for kids, teens, and adults

-- Ideas for impactful—and fun—activities to carry out in your community
+- Ideas for impactful, “do-good” activities to carry out in your community

 - Resource list where participants can find more information

-- Online community to share stories, ideas, and experiences; plus contests and prizes
+- Online community to share stories, ideas, and experiences

 Action Book Club members share:

 - A learning experience and camaraderie with each other

 - A group activity that will benefit their communities